kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 It's good to keep topic names short.
 Maybe we can introduce topic aliases, so user won't need to use full-length topic name.

+### Status topics
+Would it make sense to move `/status` suffix to some place in the middle of the MQTT path (like between the common and extension-specific parts) instead of the end?
+This would make it easier for clients to subscribe to responses with a wildcard.

 ### Endpoint migration
 An endpoint might migrate between different clients.